lfost42/planner/README.md

 # Software Planner

-A tool that enables developers to design software applications, manage requirements, track progress, and meet deadlines.
+A tool that enables developers and teams to design software applications, manage requirements/tasks, track progress, and meet deadlines.

-Integrated tracking system make projects trackable and allows users to achieve target metrics.
+Integrated tracking system make projects and project components trackable and allows users and teams to achieve target metrics.
 Teams and Role features allow groups of developers to collaborate throughout the software development life cycle.

 Implements identity and role based access/rendering.
 SOLID principles demonstrated via object and record data structures.